ory/hydra/README.md

 [...]
 ```

 You have now a running hydra docker container!
-It is not backed by any database and runs completely in memory.
-Rebooting
-or any other sort of disruption will purge all data.

-*TBD: Provision with RethinkDB.*
+Additionally, a RethinkDB image was deployed and a consent app.

 Hydra can be managed with the hydra cli client.
 The client hast to log on before it is allowed to do anything.
 When hydra detects a new installation, a new temporary root client is created.
 The client credentials are printed by